What courts take into consideration to determine eligibility of spousal support?

-What happens if I can prove that my spouse is hiding his/her income and assets during the divorce?
+What happens if my spousal support lawyer Toronto can prove that my spouse is hiding his/her income and assets during the divorce?

-- The court may impute income to your spouse for the purpose of calculating spousal support.
+- If you and your spousal support lawyers can identify hidden income, the court may impute income to your spouse for the purpose of calculating spousal support.

 How do I calculate spousal support?